 to

 The data reference object contains a table of data references (normally URLs) that declare the location(s) of the media data used within the presentation.
-The data reference index in the sample description ties entries in this table to the samples in the track.
+The data reference index in the sample entry ties entries in this table to the samples in the track.
 A track may be split over several sources in this way.

 In 8.7.4.1 change